All my courses come with all day-by-day study plans.

 Month 1:

-Review my relevant articles on Logic Games and complete Logic Games from PrepTests 52-61 ordered by difficulty during the first 4 weeks.
+Review my relevant articles on Logical Reasoning and complete some Logical Reasoning from PrepTests 52-61 ordered by difficulty during the first 4 weeks, untimed.

 Month 2:

-Week 7: Continue Logical Reasoning work from Week 4 with additional question-types and complete a few timed sections of Logic Games and Logical Reasoning.
+Week 7: Continue Logical Reasoning work from Week 4 with additional question-types and complete a few timed sections of Logical Reasoning.

-Week 8: Continue Logical Reasoning work from Week 4 with additional question-types and complete a few timed sections of Logic Games and Logical Reasoning.
+Week 8: Continue Logical Reasoning work from Week 4 with additional question-types and complete a few timed sections of Logical Reasoning.

 Month 3:

 Week 9: Read my articles on Reading Comprehension and complete several sections of Reading Comp from PrepTests 52-61 (untimed).
-Complete a few timed sections of Logic Games, Logical Reasoning, and Reading Comprehension.
+Complete a few timed sections of Logical Reasoning and Reading Comprehension.

 Week 10: Catch-up and review week.
-Re-do the Linear / Sequencing games from PrepTests 52-61.
-Try to solve them more quickly and make new inferences.
-Complete timed sections of all types.
+Re-do Reading Comprehension sections from PrepTests 52-61.
+Try to solve them more quickly.

 Week 11: Catch-up and review week.
-Re-do the Grouping and Combination games from PrepTests 52-61.
-Try to solve them more quickly and make new inferences.
-Complete timed sections of all types.
+Re-do Reading Comprehension sections from PrepTests 52-61.
+Try to solve them more quickly.

 Week 12: Catch-up and review week.
 Re-do the Logical Reasoning questions from PrepTests 52-61 that gave you trouble.
 Complete timed sections of all types.